 Click here for registration information and details about the camps.

-On Saturday, June 22, 2013, the Green Bay Packers will host their fifth annual 7-on-7 Regional Tournament.
-Eight high school teams will be invited to the Don Hutson Center, located across from Lambeau Field, to compete in a passing tournament for a chance to advance to the NFL 7-on-7 National Tournament as representatives of the Green Bay Packers.
-The national tournament will be held July 11-14, 2013, in Cleveland, OH.
-In order to be eligible each player must participate in a character development and life skills session that will take place prior to the start of the regional tournament.
+On Saturday, June 21, 2014, the Green Bay Packers will host their sixth annual 7-on-7 Regional Tournament.
+Eight teams will be invited to the Don Hutson Center, located across from Lambeau Field, to compete in a passing tournament for a chance to advance to the NFL 7-on-7 National Tournament as representatives of the Green Bay Packers.
+The national tournament will be held July 13-16, 2014, at the Indianapolis Colts practice facility.
+In order to be eligible each player must participate in a character development and life skills session that takes place prior to the start of the regional tournament.

-The Green Bay Packers have been selected to participate in the 2013 NFL 7-on-7 National Tournament.
-The tournament will be held in , OH, hosted by the Cleveland Browns on July 11-14.
-All 32 NFL team will compete for the NFL's 7-on-7 National Championship.
+The Green Bay Packers have been selected to participate in the 2014 NFL 7-on-7 National Tournament.
+The tournament will be held in Indianapolis, IN, hosted by the Indianapolis Colts on July 13-16.
+All 32 NFL team competed for the NFL's 7-on-7 National Championship.
 The non-contact tournament is comprised of high school aged student athletes.

 Click here to learn more about the NFL 7-on-7 National Tournament.